Arjun-Sasi/Linear-Regression-Analysis-with-R/README.md

-# Body Fat Analysis Script
+# Read Me: Body Fat Analysis

 ##  Description
 This script analyzes the relationship between body fat percentage and abdomen size using statistical methods and visualizations.